tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 ```

 ### Run queries
-bi25 and ic14 requires user defined function, which is included in ExprFunctions.hpp.
+bi25 and ic14 requires user defined function bigint_to_string, which is included in ExprFunctions.hpp.
 Copy the file to tigergraph package.
 ```bash
 #get the root directory of tigergraph
 ROOTDIR=$(gadmin config get System.AppRoot)